Subscription Modal Banner

 What is TIN?

-Having a TIN is also a pre-requisite for the issuance of your TIN ID card, which is one of the accepted valid IDs in the Philippines.
+A TIN is also a pre-requisite for the issuance of your TIN ID card, which is one of the accepted valid IDs in the Philippines.

-Who is Required to Secure a TIN?
+Who is Required to Get a TIN?

 Anyone who earns income in the Philippines, both Filipino citizens and foreign nationals, are required to pay taxes to the government and thus must register with the BIR and get a TIN.

-In some cases, non-taxpayers are required to secure a TIN under Executive Order (EO) 98[1].
-This is when they transact with the government to obtain licenses, permits, or other official papers or with financial institutions such as banks and stockbrokers to open savings, checking, or investment account.
+In some cases, non-taxpayers are required to secure a TIN under Executive Order (EO) 98.[1]
+This is when they transact with the government to obtain licenses, permits, or other official papers or with financial institutions such as banks and stockbrokers to open savings, checking, or investment accounts.

-Particularly, these individuals and organizations should apply for a TIN with the BIR if they have never been given one previously:
+These individuals and organizations should apply for a TIN with the BIR if they have never been given one previously:

 • Self-employed individuals (whether local or foreign, including freelancers, online sellers, sole proprietors, and professionals)